- Optimizely X Web Experimentation

 This blog post includes details about PCI compliance and Optimizely X.

-Optimizely Full Stack, Mobile, and OTT don’t affect your PCI compliance, so they don’t need to be PCI-compliant.
+Optimizely Full Stack doesn’t affect your PCI compliance, so it doesn’t need to be PCI-compliant.

 PCI compliance is available for select Optimizely X packages.
 PCI compliance is not available in Optimizely Classic.

 Configure Optimizely X for PCI compliance